davidsteng/jd-group-1335-Frederick_Douglass/README.md

    - Clicking on a word in the novel does not properly return word information for loading audio and definition
    - Window and text is scaled to font not percent of screen leading to small text and icons on larger monitors

-# Installation Guide

-### Pre-Requisites
-   - You must have NodeJS installed and configured before proceeding to use the application.
-Use the link: https://nodejs.org/en/download/ .

-### Dependencies
-   - You must install two dependecies for this application to be able to run
-   - Both commands can be entered in the command prompt in the file directory of the app:
-   - ```npm install```
-   - ```npm i react-h5-audio-player --force```

-### Download Instructions
-   - You can download the application files from this github repository or this link: https://github.com/davidsteng/jd-group-1335/download_zip

-### Build Instructions
-   - No build necessary for this application

-### Application Installation
-   - Once the application is downloaded, make sure you install the two dependencies in the command promp within the file directory of the app folder

-### Run Instructions
-   - Once the dependencies have been installed, you will enter a prompt within the command promp again: ```npm start```

-### Troubleshooting
-   - If you run into any issues regarding the dependencies not installing correctly, you can try putting ```--force``` after the two prompts listed above and it should install
-   - If ```npm install``` is giving some errors, it is completely normal.
-The application should still run smoothly, just type in ```npm start```